Looking for some cool places in Bucharest or want to get a bit off the beaten path in Romania’s capital city? Read on!

 The English Passage leads you straight through a building that was first built as a brothel in 1900.
 Since WWII it’s being used as social accommodation.
 The architecture is really worth seeing.

 TIP: In the far corner of the passage you will see a little hat shop – Palaraii la mesterul Nicu.
 We had the pleasure of meeting the owner.
 Nicu was almost 90 at that time and he has been making hats since he was 14.
 It’s really worth taking a look inside his little shop.
-And who knows, maybe you will find a perfect hat for you.
+And who knows, maybe you will find the perfect hat for you.

 Location: Pasajul Englez